 Prepare the Seared Ahi:

-• Stir together the ground cumin, smoked paprika, turmeric, cloves, and sea salt in a small bowl.
-Sprinkle both sides of the ahi fillet with the spice blend.
+- Stir together the ground cumin, smoked paprika, sesame seeds, and sea salt in a small bowl.
+Sprinkle both sides of the ahi fillet with the spice blend and use your hands to gently pat the seasonings into the fish.

 Prepare the Creamy Wasabi Dressing: